Bertini theorems revisited: Introduction

 \subsection{Background}

-Let $X$ be a quasi-projective subscheme of a projective space over a field $k$.
-Let $\sP$ be a property of algebraic varieties (e.g., regular, smooth, normal, weakly normal, semi-normal, strongly F-regular, F-pure, integral, reduced).
-In the present language of algebraic geometry, a Bertini theorem for $\sP$ (sometimes called {\sl the Bertini-$\sP$ theorem}) broadly says that if $X$ satisfies the property $\sP$, then `almost all' hypersurface sections of $X$ inside the projective space also satisfy $\sP$.
+Let $\sP$ be a property of schemes (e.g., regular, smooth, normal, weakly normal, semi-normal, strongly F-regular, F-pure, integral, reduced and so on).
+In the present language of algebraic geometry, a Bertini theorem for $\sP$ (sometimes called {\sl the Bertini-$\sP$ theorem}) broadly says that if a subscheme of a projective space over a base scheme satisfies the property $\sP$, then `almost all' hypersurface sections of the subscheme inside the projective space also satisfy $\sP$.
 The Bertini theorems are known to be very powerful tools in the study of algebraic varieties.
-They play a very significant role in reducing a problem about higher dimensional varieties to curves and surfaces.
+They play a very important role in reducing a problem about higher dimensional varieties to curves and surfaces.

 The Bertini theorem for smoothness over infinite fields is a classical result.
-However, this problem over finite fields was unknown for many years until Gabber \cite{Gabber} and Poonen \cite{Poonen-1} independently solved it.
-In his solution to this problem, Poonen introduced the `geometric closed point sieve method'.
-Since its introduction, this method has turned out to be a very useful tool to study Bertini theorems for other properties of quasi-projective varieties.

-Using the sieve method, Poonen \cite{Poonen-2} proved Bertini-smoothness theorems over finite fields for hypersurfaces containing a given closed subscheme satisfying certain necessary conditions.
+This problem over finite fields was solved by Gabber \cite{Gabber} in a limited form (in particular, for hypersurfaces of degrees large enough but divisible by the characteristic of the base field), and Poonen \cite{Poonen-1} in general form (a vastly improved probabilistic result for hypersurfaces of all large degrees).
+Using his `geometric closed point sieve method', Poonen \cite{Poonen-2} also proved Bertini-smoothness theorems over finite fields for hypersurfaces containing a given closed subscheme satisfying certain conditions.
 This result of Poonen was later generalized by Gunther \cite{Gunther} and Wutz \cite{Wutz}.
 The analogous results over infinite fields were earlier obtained by Bloch \cite{Bloch} and Altman-Kleiman \cite{KA}.
-In another work, Charles-Poonen \cite{Poonen-3} used Poonen's techniques to prove the Bertini-irreducibility theorem over finite fields.
+In another work, Charles-Poonen \cite{Poonen-3} used Poonen's techniques to prove a Bertini-irreducibility theorem over finite fields.
+There have been other generalizations and applications of Poonen's Bertini theorems in the recent past.

+However, apart from smoothness and irreducibility, Bertini theorems are still mostly unknown for other properties of schemes one frequently encounters in algebraic geometry, especially over base rings which are not perfect fields.
+The objective of this paper is to prove some of these Bertini theorems over fields and discrete valuation rings.